-Sections 281.58 and 281.59 of the Wisconsin Statutes, as amended (Act) include several provisions that may provide additional security for payment of the principal of, interest on, or redemption price of the Bonds.
+Sections 281.58 and 281.59 of the Wisconsin Statutes, as amended (Act), include several provisions that may provide additional security for payment of the principal or redemption price of, or interest on, the Bonds.
 These provisions include state aid intercept, collection through county treasurers, and state moral obligation, if designated.
 See "LOANS; Statutory Powers" for more information.